ZephyrLabs/zephyrlabs.github.io/articles/1/index.md

 for the **ARM** systems,
-the M1 SoC was the brain child of Apple's silicon technology, and had the latest of ARM technology, such as ARMv8.6 etc
+the M1 SoC was the brain child of Apple's silicon technology, and had the latest of ARM technology, such as ARMv8.6 ISA etc

 and has some outstanding peformance in natively compiled programs, as well as programs virtualised in Rosetta 2 translation layer..